gregversteeg/LinearCorex/README.md

 ```
 Each of these examples generates pairwise plots of relationships and a graph.

-Note that missing values are imputed in vis_sieve beforehand.
-If you are using the python API,
-you should impute missing values manually (as the mean within each column).
+Missing values can be specified, but are just imputed in a naive way.

 ## Papers

 See [Sifting Common Info...](https://arxiv.org/abs/1606.02307) and
 [Maximally informative representations...](https://arxiv.org/abs/1410.7404) for work building up to this method.
-The theory behind this is not available yet.
+The main paper describing the method is [Low Complexity Gaussian Latent Factor Models and a Blessing of Dimensionality](https://arxiv.org/abs/1706.)
+The connections with the idea of "synergy" will be described in future work.

 ### Troubleshooting visualization
 To get the visualization of the hierarchy looking nice sometimes takes a little effort.
 To get graphs to compile correctly do the following.